vtorosyan/vtorosyan.github.io/more.md

 I'm *Vardan*, a software engineer living and working in Berlin.

-I write code at [Friendsurance](https://www.friendsurance.de/ueber-uns){:target="_blank"}, enjoy making coffee and read works on stoicism.
+I write code at [Friendsurance](https://www.friendsurance.de/ueber-uns){:target="_blank"}, enjoy making coffee and read books on stoicism.

 <!-- P.S.
 You can subscribe to receive monthly emails with new posts from me.
 Of course, you can [unsubscribe](/unsubscribe) too!
 <form method="POST" action="http://formspree.io/vardants@gmail.com">